 I come from a family of accountants.
 I wanted the man I love to be grounded in decisions that would set us up for long term success.
 I didn’t need The One to be rich…but I did want him to be responsible.

 7. I want him to have a sense of mission and purpose.
 Living a good life or paying off the cottage does not qualify

 We don’t have a cottage.

 Seriously though, he has a larger purpose.
-He and I both love Donald Miller’s, A Million Miles in a Thousand Years.
-The premise of the book is to “write a better story“.
-He sees himself as part of a larger story…he often says he is a tree in the story about a forest, which I think is a neat idea.
+He and I both love Donald Miller’s book A Million Miles in Thousand years.
+The premise of the book is to “write a better story” in one’s life.
+He sees himself as part of a larger story.
+He often says he is a tree in the story about a forest, which I think is a neat idea.